vmzakharov/mutate-test-kata/README.md

 Adopting Test Driven Development (TDD) will result in better tests, better interfaces, less unnecessary code, and more confident and steady development process.
 Just follow these steps:

 * Write a test
-    * Take the user's perspective: "What is the API that would make my job the easiest"
+    * Take the user's perspective: "What is the API that would make my job the easiest?"
     * Think small increments
 * Make the test pass
     * Do whatever it takes: Duplication?
 Fine!
 Hardcoding the expected result?
 Fine!